ad-freiburg/loom/README.md

 * `octi`, create a schematic version of a line graph
 * `transitmap`, render a line graph into an SVG map (`--render-engine=svg`) or into vector tiles (`--render-engine=mvt`)

 All tools output a graph, in the GeoJSON format, to `stdout`, and expect a GeoJSON graph at `stdin`.
 Exceptions are `gtfs2graph`, where the input is a GTFS feed, and `transitmap`, which writes SVG to `stdout` or MVT vector tiles to a specified folder.
+Running a tool with `-h` will show a help message with all allowed options.

 The `example` folder contains several overlapping-free line graphs.